 - The first or early phase of Indian Nationalism is also termed as Moderate Phase (1885-1905).
 Moderate leaders were W.C Banerjee, Gopal Krishna Gokhale, R.C Dutt, Ferozeshah Mehta, George Yule, etc.

-- Moderates have full faith in British Government and adopted PPP path i.e. Protest, Prayer, and Petition.
+- Moderates have full faith in British Government and adopted the PPP path i.e. Protest, Prayer, and Petition.

-- With the announcement of Partition of Bengal (1905) by Lord Curzon for administrative convenience, Swadeshi and Boycott resolution was passed in 1905.
+- With the announcement of the Partition of Bengal (1905) by Lord Curzon for administrative convenience, Swadeshi and Boycott resolution was passed in 1905.

 Congress Sessions during Swadeshi Movement:

 1. 1905 – Congress session in Banaras.
 Presided over by Gopal Krishan Gokhale.

 2. 1906 – Congress Session in Calcutta.
 Presided over by Dadabhai Naroji.

 3. 1907 – Congress Session in Surat on the bank of the river Tapti.
 Presided over by Pherozeshah Mehta where due to the differences between Moderates and Extremists first split in Congress occurred.

 - Muslim League was founded in 1906 by Agah Khan III and Moshin Mulk.

 - Separate electorate was introduced by the Act of 1909 Morley- Minto Reform Act.